y7kim/agency-jekyll-theme/modal/_posts/2014-05-01-Esperanca.markdown

 categories:
 - modal
 tags: [partners]
+---
-description: Clean water.
+Clean water.
 Safe housing.
 Nutritious food.
 Esperança envisions a world in which the foundations of health and well being are available to people everywhere.
 For more than four decades it has joined with communities worldwide, providing tools, training, and support necessary to help them reach that goal.
 Team Last Responders partnered with Esperança in 2013 for the PanAmerican Rally.
-Through this partnership, the team learned both about the many challenges that developing South/Central American communities and the many solutions proposed by charitable partnerships.
+On the journey, the team visited their offices in Phoenix, Nicaragua, and Bolivia, learning about the many challenges that these developing communities face.

----